-At the age of 18, Spidey moved to Los Angeles with $150 and a gas-guzzling Jeep with no roof or doors to his name.
+At the age of 18, Ryan Smith aka 'Spidey' moved to Los Angeles with $150 and a gas-guzzling Jeep with no roof or doors to his name.
 His dream of becoming a music video director was quickly realized when he commissioned his first video for multi-platinum selling artist Bone Thugs N’ Harmony.

 Since then, and more than two decades of honing his craft, Spidey's music videos have amassed well over a billion views and have garnered numerous awards from MTV, VH1, MUCH, and CMT.
 He has directed more than 100 music videos, and has worked with a bevy of superstar’s across all genres of music such as Eminem, Duran Duran, Good Charlotte, Xzibit, Gavin DeGraw, 3 Doors Down, Shinedown and Cyprus Hill, to name a few.
 “I was very much a part of the MTV generation.
-Never did I imagine I would actually end up creating music videos for the next generation of kids to rock too.”
+Never did I imagine I would actually end up creating music videos for the next generation of young filmmakers to get inspired from.”

 As impressive a background it is, Spidey would rather talk about today and what he is doing tomorrow than dig up his past; it’s apparent that he doesn't find yesterday nearly as exciting as what's to come.
 For Spidey, directing music videos has steered him full circle, to his initial love of music photography.
 “Photography is a more immediate and tangible art form to me,” he says.
 Needing a change of scenery and a fresh spark of inspiration, he moved to Nashville.

 These days, Spidey photographs some of the biggest names in country music, from the likes of Jason Aldean, Luke Bryan, Florida Georgia Line, Thomas Rhett, Jake Owen, Lee Brice, Kip Moore and Morgan Wallen.
-Not to mention, top advertising brands such as RAM, Jeep, Chevrolet, Toyota, Ford, Bud Light, Home Depot, and John Deere.
-His shooting style is as refined as the clothes he wears, stripped of complexity in that he works with what’s around him, not wanting to stage the scene too much, but to see what’s possible and let it unfold.
-Trust is the foundation to his process and what allows him to take a step back and let the artists reveal a more personal side.
+Not to mention, lending his eye to top advertising brands such as RAM, Jeep, Chevrolet, Toyota, Ford, Bud Light, Home Depot, and John Deere.

-“It’s all about building that trust, to be in the inner circle,” he says.
-“The tone isn’t as interesting to me when it’s shot from the outside looking in but rather to feel like the camera is inside the shot.
+“It’s all about building that trust when working with musicians, to be in the inner circle,” he says.
+“The visual tone isn’t as interesting to me when it’s shot from the outside looking in but rather to feel like the camera is inside the shot.
 That’s what I want people to see and what the fans want to see.”
 He reveals the most rewarding feedback he could receive as an artist is for others to want to show off a photo he took by hanging it in their home or studio.
 “Photography is very personal to me.
 I want my pictures to be equally personal to the artists I photograph.”

 When it comes to capturing those unique moments, he says, perhaps the trick is something akin to a familiar sports reference, called “watching off the puck."
 "That was something my father always told me,” he says.
 “In a hockey game, everyone is busy following the puck, but it’s the other stuff going on—the taunting, the fights, the illegal slams—that’s the exciting stuff.”